 Sydney Stringer, LMSW received her Bachelor's degree in Social Work from Boise State University and has her Master's degree in Social Work from Case Western Reserve University.
 Sydney works with a wide variety of ages; children, adolescents, adults, and adults with developmental and intellectual disabilities.
 Sydney has also worked with foster children through being a CASA volunteer.
 She is a Certified Trauma Professional and trained in Sand Tray, CBT, Play Therapy and Internal Family Systems.
 In addition, she is training her puppy, Lucy, to be a Therapy Assisted Dog to help provide comfort and cuteness in her sessions.
 Helping is her passion.
 Sydney loves to help guide the process of healing and allowing others to find their own strength.
 In her spare time, she enjoys quality time with her husband, daughter, and two dogs, camping, four-wheeling, hiking, skiing or snowboarding.
 She also loves to read and use creativity, whether it be with crocheting or painting.

 Pamala Want, MS, has a Master's degree in psychology and is currently working towards licensure.
-She has many years of experience in Case Management services for those of all ages.
+She has many years of experience in Targeted Care Coordination and Case Management services for those of all ages.
 She has worked with diverse populations to link and connect those with services and resources who seek case management and targeted care coordination.
-She also provides psychological testing services as a service extender under Ryan Hulbert, PhD.
+She also provides psychological testing services as a service extender under Ann Trotter, PhD.